-Changes are more significant for the 2014 model year, when the Equus gets a new look from the front, including a new grille and front fascia that brings the snout more in line with the Azera's look.
-Inside there's a redesigned center stack, and the look is smoother overall inside, with new trims, a flowing new center stack and instrument panel, and new rear center-console controls.
+Changes were more significant for the 2014 model year, when the Equus received a revised front end, including a new grille and front fascia that brought the snout more in line with the Azera's look.
+Inside, Hyundai smoothed things out, with new trims, a flowing new center stack and instrument panel, and new rear center-console controls.

-Blind-spot detection, smart cruise control, lane departure warning, and Rear Cross-traffic Alert are all now included, and on the Ultimate there's a head-up display and multi-view camera system.

-Mechanically, the 2014 Hyundai Equus hasn't much changed, and its feature set remains impressive, with an excellent 17-speaker Lexicon sound system, and the Ultimate including things like a cooled rear seat, power rear sunshades, and power door closers.
+Blind-spot detection, smart cruise control, lane-departure warning, and rear cross-traffic alert are all now included, and the Ultimate package added a head-up display and multi-view camera system to the list of safety gear.
+The feature set remains impressive, with an excellent 17-speaker Lexicon sound system, and the Ultimate including things like a cooled rear seat, power rear sunshades, and powered closing doors.